Cardiff Half Marathon 2022 Results: Natasha Cockrum wins race

 On a crisp, sunny morning in the capital city, the Cardiff Half Marathon made a triumphant return to the streets for the first time since the pandemic, with runners eager to blow up the cobwebs.

-Welshwoman Natasha Cockrum won the gold medal, setting an impressive personal best in doing so. race leader, he targeted one Victory And got it in 1:10:47.
+Welshwoman Natasha Cockrum won the gold medal, setting an impressive personal best in doing so.
+Moving into the race, he had set a victory target and got it in 1:10:47.
 Cockeram beat his previous record by almost two minutes.

 Today was his first race of 2022 and was part of his training for the Commonwealth Games in Birmingham this summer.